braylond770/CryptoRage/README.md

 ![cryptorage landing page](https://github.com/user-attachments/assets/2776f2b6-17b5-41e8-8308-dc294a386c37)

 # Cryptorage Chrome Extension

-Cryptorage is a Chrome extension that integrates with Sui wallet to provide secure storage and sharing of screenshots within teams.
-It allows users to capture, store, and share screenshots with team members, all while leveraging blockchain technology for enhanced security and transparency.
+Cryptorage is a Chrome extension that integrates with Rainbow Wallet Kit to provide secure storage of screenshots with AI-powered analysis.
+It allows users to capture and store screenshots securely, leveraging blockchain technology for enhanced security and transparency, plus get AI insights about their screenshots.

 ## Features

-- Sui wallet integration for secure authentication
+- Rainbow Wallet Kit integration (supports Ethereum wallets like Trust Wallet, MetaMask, and others) for secure authentication
 - Full-page screenshot capture
-- Team management (create teams, add members)
-- Real-time team chat with shared screenshots
+- **AI Image Chat** - Ask questions about your screenshots using Llama 4 Maverick AI - get insights, explanations, and analysis instantly
 - Secure storage of screenshots using Walrus (decentralized storage)
-- Extracted text from screenshots using OCR
 - Download and preview captured screenshots

 ## Technology Stack